What is an irrevocable beneficiary?

 Why would I want an irrevocable beneficiary?

 People who name an irrevocable beneficiary on their life insurance policy often do so for peace of mind.
 For example, if you have a demanding job and your spouse primarily stays home with your kids, you might name him or her as an irrevocable beneficiary to ensure they have access to your life insurance funds in order to care for your family if you were to die unexpectedly.

 As mentioned, many people choose to add their children as irrevocable beneficiaries to their life insurance policy.
 This ensures that the children will have access to the money, regardless of what happens over the course of your lifetime.
 For instance, if you get divorced and remarry later in life, naming your children as irrevocable beneficiaries means that your new spouse cannot attempt to claim the money or make changes to your policy after you die.

 Frequently asked questions

 The best life insurance company is different for everyone.
 It depends on the type of policy you need, how much coverage you need, your age, your overall health condition and your budget.
-However, some of the providers that stand out for offering great customer service, financial stability and robust coverage options are Prudential Financial, MetLife, Haven and MassMutual.
+However, some of the providers that stand out for offering great customer service, financial stability and robust coverage options are Prudential Financial, Nationwide and MassMutual.